javidel/modern-data-warehouse/blockchain/blockchain.md

 This lab assumes you have created the Autonomous Data Warehouse database in the previous lab.

-## Task 1: Create Blockchain Table
+## Task 1: Create Blockchain table

 1. Before start the exercise you need to **Download the Data**.
 Download the **CSV dataset** from the following [LINK] (https://objectstorage.eu-frankfurt-1.oraclecloud.com/n/fro8fl9kuqli/b/json_data/o/revenue.csv).